Nikkei up but posts weekly loss as Europe fears persist

 Market participants remained uneasy due to the massive scandal engulfing Olympus, the company that until last month had been considered a paragon of corporate stability.

-Olympus and another scandal-hit firm, Daio Paper Corp (3880.T), have stoked worries about Japan's corporate governance after they were placed on the Tokyo bourse's supervisory list on Thursday.
-If they fail to meet a new deadline of December 14 to report earnings they will be automatically delisted.
+Olympus and another scandal-hit firm, Daio Paper Corp , have stoked worries about Japan's corporate governance after they were placed on the Tokyo bourse's supervisory list on Thursday.
+If they fail to meet a new deadline of Dec.
+14 to report earnings they will be automatically delisted.

 Traders said the volatility would likely persist, with buyers emerging as the stock sinks close to its book value, thought to be around 430 to 436 yen.